Santa Cruz Shakespeare Internships

 - Acting: 5 – 8 acting interns are accepted each season.
 Our program provides acting interns the experience to work closely with professional artists and artisans to allow networking possibilities and to strengthen their craft with opportunities to perform in a repertory company.
 Acting interns are auditioned then cast in mainstage productions.
 Interns also rehearse and perform in the annual Fringe Show, a production dedicated to intern performance and design.
 Acting interns also participate in Master Classes taught by the season’s acting professionals on topics ranging from clowning to scene work, and the business of acting to Shakespeare’s verse.
 Acting interns are paid a weekly stipend of $100 and non-locals receive free housing.
-PLEASE NOTE that our 2020 Season extends into the first week of September for our Student Matinee Week (specific end date TBA).
+PLEASE NOTE that our 2020 Season extends into the first week of September for our Student Matinee Week.
 If attending a college starting in early September, please provide the start date when applying.

 - Stage Management: 3 – 4 interns will be accepted to work on the Mainstage and Fringe Show productions.
 Stage Management interns work directly with our Professional AEA Stage Managers and non-Equity ASMs.
 Stage Management interns are paid a weekly stipend of $100 and non-locals receive free housing.
 Each intern works on one specified production.
 Their duties will include, but are not limited to:

 - Setting up rehearsal spaces and maintaining the rehearsal environment

 - Taking line notes, and being on book for rehearsals

 - Assisting with floor management during the run of the show

 - Assisting Stage Management with paperwork – prop lists, contact sheets, calendars, etc